mesonbuild/meson/docs/markdown/Fs-module.md

 Non-absolute paths are looked up relative to the directory where the current `meson.build` file is.

+If specified, `~` is expanded to the user home directory.

 ### exists

 Takes a single string argument and returns true if an entity with that